A bird flu primer: What to know and do

 - Many species have been infected.
 Previously uninfected species have been affected, including animals in our food supply.

 - Opportunities for exposure.
-Though only two human infections were reported in the US in recent years — both in people working with animals — the more exposure humans have to bird flu, the more chances the virus has to develop mutations that allow easier spread to humans.
+Though only 70 human infections in the U.S. during the current outbreak, the more exposure humans have to bird flu, the more chances the virus has to develop mutations that allow easier spread.

 - Potential for fatalities.
-Severe strains of bird flu have led to H5N1 infections in nearly 900 people in 23 countries since 2003.
-More than half of these reported cases were fatal.
-Keep in mind that the math isn't straightforward.
-It's likely that many more cases of bird flu in humans occurred, yet people experiencing few or no symptoms or those not tested weren't counted, so lethality is likely overestimated.
+Over the last 20 years, H5N1 bird flu infection has been confirmed in more than 950 people in 24 countries worldwide; nearly half were fatal.
+It's likely that many more cases of bird flu in humans have occurred but people experiencing few or no symptoms or those not tested may not be counted, so lethality is likely overestimated.
+During the recent outbreak of bird flu in the US, one death has been reported.

 - New mutations.
-It's rare, but possible: If this H5N1 bird flu develops mutations that enable efficient person-to-person spread, bird flu could become the next human pandemic.
+It's possible that mutations in the virus causing the current bird flu outbreak could enable more efficient person-to-person spread.
+If that happens, bird flu could become the next human pandemic.

 Public health officials emphasize that the food supply is safe.

 But concern has understandably run high since the discovery that this outbreak has spread from birds to dairy cows for the first time.
 More alarming?
-A study found fragments of bird flu DNA — which is not the same as live virus — in 20% of commercially available milk in the US.
+A 2024 study found fragments of bird flu DNA in 20% of commercially available milk in the US.
+And while the virus has been found in milk samples from infected dairy cattle, human illness due to drinking infected milk has not been reported.

-So far, there's been no indication that bird flu found in pasteurized milk, beef, or other common foods can cause human illness.
+So far, there's been no indication that bird flu virus in pasteurized milk, beef, or other common foods can cause human illness.
 Even if live bird flu virus got into the milk supply, studies show that routine pasteurization would kill it.
-Initial tests did not find the virus in ground beef.
+Testing of commercially available ground beef has not demonstrated contamination with bird flu virus particles.

 Of course, if you are particularly concerned, you could avoid foods and beverages that come from animals affected by bird flu.
 For example, you could switch to oat milk or almond milk, even though there's no convincing scientific justification to do so now.